Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges

-Many bridge transaction event formats explicitly identify the amount and kind of tokens transferred.
-However, some bridges do not emit this information and others can be unreliable.\footnote{For example, as mentioned earlier, pre-2024 Wormhole does not emit an event for withdrawal transactions.
-Other examples include the Meter bridge and Qubit bridge, which attempted to verify the number of tokens received but had exploitable bugs.} In such cases, we can frequently make use of the ERC-20 ``Transfer'' event (see Figure~\ref{fig:erc20-event} for an example) that is emitted when the contract transfers the tokens from the user's account to the bridge's account.
+Instead, for our retrospective analysis, we rely on a combination of bridge events and ERC-20 token transfer events, which can be analyzed programmatically.
+In cases where a bridge's transaction event is reliable and explicitly contains the amount and type of tokens transferred, we use that information directly.
+In cases where this is not true, we make use of the ERC-20 ``Transfer'' event (see Figure~\ref{fig:erc20-event} for an example).
 This event contains the number of tokens transferred as well as the sender and recipient addresses, which we use to identify the number of tokens transferred to or from the bridge.
-Because the Transfer event is adjacent to its associated bridge-generated event, it is easy to identify and thus establish the number of tokens transferred.\footnote{As a sanity check, we also require that the sender and recipient addresses in the Transfer event are consistent with the bridge's defined behavior: for withdrawal transactions, we require that the sender is either a mint address (i.e., all-zero address) or a bridge-controlled address, while for deposit transactions, we require that the recipient is either a burn address (i.e., all-zero address) or a bridge-controlled address.} In a few implementations, multiple related Transfer events can be emitted at once, and in these cases we have manually inspected their contracts and constructed implementation-specific logic to account for this behavior.
-Another special case is caused by so-called ``reflection tokens'' in which the number of tokens logged in the event (the value field in Figure~\ref{fig:erc20-event}) is dynamically adjusted based on a combination of the intended number and the total token supply.
+While a Transfer event can also be unreliable in the case of malicious tokens (e.g., tokens that lie in the Transfer event), we have not encountered such cases in our analysis, as bridges typically do not allow arbitrary tokens.
+Because the Transfer event is adjacent to its associated bridge-generated event, it is easy to identify and thus establish the number of tokens transferred.\footnote{As a sanity check, we also require that the sender and recipient addresses in the Transfer event are consistent with the bridge's defined behavior: for withdrawal transactions, we require that the sender is either a mint address (i.e., all-zero address) or a bridge-controlled address, while for deposit transactions, we require that the recipient is either a burn address (i.e., all-zero address) or a bridge-controlled address.} Another special case is caused by so-called ``reflection tokens'' in which the number of tokens logged in the event (the value field in Figure~\ref{fig:erc20-event}) is dynamically adjusted based on a combination of the intended number and the total token supply.
 For such cases, we either rely on bridge events which capture the intended number of tokens transferred or implement token-specific logic to recompute the value accordingly.
 Finally, native tokens have no Transfer event (since they are not ERC-20 tokens), but thus far we have either been able to recover the number of tokens transferred from bridge events or so-called ``internal transactions''.